CynthiaGodoy/Portfolio/README.md

 ✅Repository contains multiple descriptive commit messages, contains a README with a link to deployed project, and Screenshot.

-## Items to be Updated in Project
+## Items Updated in Project

 📝 Add photo to the `About` section

 📝 Updated resume link.

-📝 Link to at least 2 deployed projects with 20 commits.
+📝 Link to at least 2 deployed projects.

 📝 Add profile picture to GitHub.